somasis/beginning/README.md

 daemon dependency resolution.
 The actual `init` program is just 34 SLOC, because all `init` has to do is `wait` forever, and handle shutdown and reboot signals.
 Nothing else.
-Compare this to other init systems that install a fully-functional kitchen sink.

 ### What it does have
 - `PID 1`